 Course descriptions can generally be found on the Graduate Architectural Resources page under the Course Descriptions header.
 These descriptions will be continously added and updated leading up to the start of the semester as faculty submit information to the department.
 Descriptions for core courses can be found here as well.
 It is highly encouraged that students read through the information on this site before reaching out with questions.

 At this time, our department does not use wait lists.
 If an elective or seminar is full, students should look for an alternative elective or seminar to take with open seats that works for their schedule.
 Often, seats in electives and seminars open up during the first week of classes so students are encouraged to check HUB during the final add/drop week if they wish to revise their schedule.
 If a core course (for example ARC 555, ARC 582 or ARC 575) is full, students should reach out to their academic advisor as more seats may be added to the class.
-Changing research studios is generally not allowed during add/drop week and students cannot register themselves for research studio.
+Changing research studios is generally not allowed during add/drop week.

 Current and incoming students (accepted into the 2 Year M.Arch research studio track) will be given information about the various research studios being offered each fall and spring semester.
-This is typically done through faculty presentations.
+This is typically done through in-person faculty presentations.
 Eligible students will then complete a survey indicating their ranked choices in studio.
 The department will conduct a studio lottery and register students for studio based on their preference and availability in the courses.
-Priority will be given to students who are coming from ARC 503 and ARC 603.
-Additional priorty will be given to students in their last semester of graduate school.
+Priority will be given to students who are in their last semester of graduate school.
 While student preferences are not guaranteed, the department will work to balance studio numbers and assign students to a studio in one of their top choices if possible.
 Students may be registered for a research studio from a different research group than the previous semester.
 Students must obtain a C or higher in studio or the studio must be re-taken.
-Those students taking 7 credits of Directed Research or Thesis will not register for studio in the same semester.
+Those students taking Directed Research/Research Methods or Thesis will not register for studio in the same semester.

 Once available, the list of research studios and the preference survey can be found under the Course Descriptions header on the Graduate Architctural Resources page.
 Only survey submissions before the deadline will be considered.
 Those who do not complete the survey before the deadline must contact their graduate advisor ASAP and they will be registered for a studio with availability.
 Please be aware that switches from one studio to another after the first day of classes is only done in very rare situations.